Malmactor/malrio/docs/final.md

 \end{bmatrix}$$, where $$X, v, a$$ denotes displacement, velocity and acceleration respectively.

     - _Status Update_:  For each time step $$\Delta t$$, a matrix multiplication would give the next state by preserving the following equations: $$ v_{t+\Delta t} = v_t + a_t \Delta t$$, $$ X_{t+\Delta t} = X_t + v_t \Delta t + \frac{1}{2} a_t \Delta t^2$$.
 Parameters of the original SuperMarioBros physics are replicated to reproduce the authentic controlling style of it.
     - _Actor control_: We support a group of actions and action combinations.
-Like the "⬅️➡️AB" buttons of original Super Mario Bros game,  our control design can make 6 actions: jump, left move, right move, jump with left move, jump with right move, remain.
+Like the "LFAB" buttons of original Super Mario Bros game,  our control design can make 6 actions: jump, left move, right move, jump with left move, jump with right move, remain.
 Implementation of actions are achieved by manipulating specific velocity and accelerations of the system.
     - _Collision_: If Mario collide with the ground, y-velocity will be cancelled; if collide up to a brick, y-axis velocity will be inverted; if collide to bricks in sides, x-axis velocity will be cancelled.

 __Part II: Datasets collection for supervised training__<br>